stavros-liaskos/google-app/README.md

 1. Clone this repository locally.
 2. Install the `clasp` command-line tool: `npm install -g @google/clasp`
 3. Log in to your Google account: `clasp login`
-4. Create a new Google App Script project in your Google Drive: `clasp create --title "My App Script Project"`
+4. Create a new Google App Script project in your Google Drive: `clasp create --title "Test clasp"`
 5. Push the code to the newly created project: `clasp push`

 ## Usage